-The City of Philadelphia (the “City”) is committed to providing residents, visitors and business with access to government services on-line.
+The City of Philadelphia (the “City”) is committed to providing residents, visitors, and business with access to government services on-line.
 We encourage the use of our official Website, www.phila.gov (“Website”), to interact with government.
-Phila.gov has various application and services to facilitate a positive on-line experience.
-The nature of eGovernment services requires capture, storage and management of user information.
+Phila.gov has various applications and services to facilitate a positive on-line experience.
+The nature of eGovernment services requires capture, storage, and management of user information.
 The City of Philadelphia feels strongly about its responsibility to the individual’s right to privacy.
 Outlined is this document is our policies related to information gathered via the Internet.

 The City of Philadelphia does not collect personal information automatically from anyone visiting www.phila.gov.
 The user may provide personal information as a result of interacting with forms, applications, emails, or to complete an online transaction.
 The information offered voluntarily by the user will be protected against unauthorized use by anyone using the City’s existing network security technology.

 The City of Philadelphia does collect general Internet-based information for statistical purposes.
 The user’s browser type, Internet domain (www.yourcompany.com), time and date of visit, pages viewed and IP address (unique computer identifier) are examples of the type of statistical information collected.
 This information is collected automatically without user interaction.
 The data collected is used to better serve the users of www.phila.gov.
 The City reserves the right to forward user information to department(s) that can best serve the user and address their request.